Sergio-Albea-Git/Threat-Hunting-KQL-Queries/KQL-Collectors/Readme.md

 |  <img width="314" height="216" alt="image" src="https://github.com/user-attachments/assets/0692dec2-55d0-4fdb-a532-bb72ec26fa70" />
 |---|

+in the new windows, select the created Logic Apps Next and Assign.

-For the Logic Apps implementation you have 2 options:
+The last step is to create the Logic Apps flow and for this implementation you have import the json in this repo:

-1. Use the LogicApp_MISP_.json template
-   Oriented to collect different IOCS from DefenderXDR and add them into MISP
+<b> 1.
+Use the LogicApp_MISP_.json template</b> : Oriented to collect different IOCS from DefenderXDR and add them into MISP
-2. Use the LogicApp_MISP_TIIndicator_.json template
-   Oriented to